akshaypeddi02/Sudoku-Solver-Algorithms/README.md

 # Sudoku-Solver-Algorithms

-This GitHub repository contains all the code that was used to perform the compartive study between various Sudoku solving algorithms.
+This GitHub repository contains all the code that was used to perform the comparative study between various Sudoku solving algorithms.

 backtracking.py contains 3 algorithms:
   - Dumb backtracking with random cell selection